 This is consistent with a theory that users who write reviews without prompting are likely to have extreme (often more negative) opinions.

-- Be Transparent About Who Writes Reviews: Though it’s unclear whether consumers place more trust in reviews from verified buyers, it’s important to be transparent about the source of reviews.
-Ask your ratings and reviews provider if they allow you to use a Verified Buyer badge so future shoppers can better understand who wrote each review.
-That way, shoppers will have the information they need to make their own decisions.
+Though it’s unclear whether consumers place more trust in reviews from verified buyers, it’s important to be transparent about the source of reviews.
+Ask your ratings and reviews provider if they allow you to use a Verified Buyer badge so future shoppers know who wrote each review.

-- Implement a Post Purchase Email Program: If you aren’t already, be sure to send a post purchase email to each shopper reminding him or her to review the products he or she has recently purchased.
-Reviews from verified buyers not only build credibility for retailers by capturing the opinions of customers who’ve actually used the product but also help drive sales with consistently positive sentiment.
+If you aren’t already, be sure to send a post-purchase email to each shopper reminding him or her to review the products he or she has recently purchased.
+Reviews from verified buyers not only build credibility for retailers by capturing the opinions of customers who’ve actually used the product, but also help drive sales with consistently positive sentiment.